-- Do not leave the LCD screen facing the sun.
-This could damage the LCD screen.
-Be careful when using your computer near a window. - Do not scratch the surface of the LCD screen or exert pressure on it.
-This could cause a malfunction. - □ Using your computer in low temperature conditions may produce a residual image on the LCD screen.
+near a window.
+Do not scratch the surface of the LCD screen or exert pressure on it.
+This could cause a malfunction.
+Using your computer in low temperature conditions may produce a residual image on the LCD screen.
 This is not a malfunction.
-When the computer returns to normal temperature, the screen returns to normal. - □ A residual image may appear on the LCD screen if the same image is displayed for a long period of time.
+When the computer returns to normal temperature, the screen returns to normal.
+A residual image may appear on the LCD screen if the same image is displayed for a long period of time.
 The residual image disappears after a while.
-You can use a screen saver to prevent residual images. - □ The LCD screen becomes warm during operation.
-This is normal and does not indicate a malfunction. - The LCD screen is manufactured using high-precision technology.
+You can use a screen saver to prevent residual images.
+The LCD screen becomes warm during operation.
+This is normal and does not indicate a malfunction.
+The LCD screen is manufactured using high-precision technology.
 You may, however, see tiny black points and/or bright points (red, blue, or green) that continuously appear on the LCD screen.
-This is a normal result of the manufacturing process and does not indicate a malfunction. - Avoid rubbing the LCD screen.
+This is a normal result of the manufacturing process and does not indicate a malfunction.
+Avoid rubbing the LCD screen.
 This could damage the screen.
-Use a soft, dry cloth to wipe the surface of the LCD screen. - Do not change the LCD screen orientation setting in the Tablet PC Settings window even when there are change options available for selection, as this may make your computer unstable.
+Use a soft, dry cloth to wipe the surface of the LCD screen Do not change the LCD screen orientation setting in the Tablet PC Settings window even when there are change options available for selection, as this may make your computer unstable.
 Sony assumes no liability for any malfunctions arising from changes to the settings.
+Do not exert pressure on the LCD screen lid with the lid closed as it may scratch the LCD screen or soil it.